BenjaminTuckerInstitute/Liberty/9/52/liberty.md

 ### Resolutions.

 (1.)
-As all generations of men have an inalienable right of free and gratuitous acmes to land to the extent of their individual needs, economically used, it is obvious that land monopoly is a great crime against the equal freedom of man.
+As all generations of men have an inalienable right of free and gratuitous access to land to the extent of their individual needs, economically used, it is obvious that land monopoly is a great crime against the equal freedom of man.
 This universal wrong can be righted only in two ways, viz., either by a voluntary relinquishment of monopolized vacant land, or by a general refusal to pay rent when it exceeds the wear and tear of property used by the tenant.
 We therefore demand the repeal of all laws for the collection of rents created under duress.

 (2.)
 As patents and special privileges are the basis of all manufacturing and commercial monopolies, and necessarily thwart legitimate competition, which is the only economic force that can reduce products and services to cost and produce justice in commerce, we therefore demand that in the future there shall be no patents or special privileges granted by law.